List of Teenage Mutant Ninja Turtles characters: Angel

-Angel is supporting character in the 2003 series and later appearing in the IDW comics under the name Angel Bridge in the latter.
-Additionally in the IDW Comics, Angel served as the vigilante Nobody (a position notably held by a former police officer in the Mirage Comics and 2003 series versions) from an exo-suit created by the Turtle's ally Harold Lillja.
+Angel is supporting character in the 2003 animated series and later appearing in the IDW comics under the name Angel Bridge in the latter.
+Additionally in the IDW Comics, Angel served as the vigilante Nobody, using an exo-suit created by the Turtle's ally Harold Lillja.
 In the Mirage Comics volume 3 by Image comics there is a female ninja named Angel who is one of Pimiko's minions.